 Biography

-Nomisha is a doctoral researcher at the Faculty of Education, currently researching how human-centred design can produce empathy-driven technology.
-She specialises in child wellbeing and inclusion and spoke at the 2022 UNESCO AI and Education Forum about the role of Socially Assistive Robots in supporting child-victims of bullying.
+Nomisha is a Teaching Associate at the University of Cambridge Department of Sociology and Bye-Fellow at Churchill College, researching how social AI impacts child wellbeing and child development.
+She was an invited speaker at the UNESCO AI and Education Forum about the ethics of social robots in supporting children.
 She recently became the first Education researcher to win the Cambridge Applied Research Award for social impact, after working with 286 low-income pupils across the UK to widen participation in higher education.
-Previously, as a Yale University Henry Fellow, she used international human rights law to research at-risk learners.
+She also received the Cambridge Vice-Chancellor's Award for Social Impact.
+Previously, as a Yale University Henry Fellow, she researched children's rights law.
 Her work has most recently been published in the Oxford Review of Education, the British Educational Research Journal, and the Journal of Pastoral Care in Education.
 She co-chairs the Cambridge University Wellbeing and Inclusion Special Interest Group and previously co-chaired the Cambridge Peace and Education Research Group.

 Back to people